olebole/irafdoc/doc/photcal.apfile.rst

   number 0 can be used as
   a place holder in the obscolumns string.
 For example to correct only the <i>photfiles</i> airmass values, <i>obscolumns</i> should be set to
-  <tt>"0 0 column 0"</tt>, where column is the airmass column number.
+  <span style="font-family: monospace;">"0 0 column 0"</span>, where column is the airmass column number.
   </dd>
   </dl>
   <dl>